- Industry Statistics

 91% of truck drivers work full-time.

-This means that almost 10% of professional truck drivers only work part-time.
+This indicates that nearly 10% of professional truck drivers are employed part-time.

 U.S. Trucking Industry Statistics by Pay